aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

     9. Review the summary
     10. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack

-3. Log into the AWS account where the NAA Resources stack was deployed using SSM Connect and access the NAAEC2 Instance.
+4. Log into the AWS account where the NAA Resources stack was deployed using SSM Connect and access the NAAEC2 Instance.
     >Note: SSM Access is granted as part of the IAM Role which is provisioned and attached to the EC2 instance.
 If unable to connect, validate the subnet has Internet access and reboot the instance as the agent needs to communicate with the AWS SSM endpoint.

     ![InstanceConnect](docs/images/InstanceConnect.png)

-4. Review the naa-script.sh script to validate settings and then execute to begin the analysis
+5. Review the naa-script.sh script to validate settings and then execute to begin the analysis
     >Note: Screen will be used to allow the naa-script.sh script to continue executing if console access is lost.
-To resume a disconnect session, log back into the EC2 instance, sudo -i,  and execute screen -r (screen must be resumed by the same user it detached under)
+To resume a disconnected session, log back into the EC2 instance, sudo -i,  and execute screen -r (screen must be resumed by the same user it detached under)
     1. sudo -i
     2. screen
     3. cd /usr/local/bin/naa
     4. vi naa-script.sh and review the variables at top portion of the script.
 If correct, save and exit (:q! (quit) or :wq! (save and quit)
     5. ./naa-script.sh

-5. Monitor for any errors to make sure execution is working properly.
+6. Monitor for any errors to make sure execution is working properly.
     >Note: The first time the script is executed, it will setup the naa-exclusions.csv file.
 It will generate an error about not being able to download the file from the S3 bucket which is expected.
 Subsequent executions, will not display an error.

-6. Once the script completes, review the findings which have been uploaded to the S3 bucket
+7. Once the script completes, review the findings which have been uploaded to the S3 bucket
     Unprocessed JSON from each account/region will be included in the zip file.

+8. OPTIONAL: If during deployment, the Cloudformation paramater "ScheduledAnalysis" was set to true, a cron file "/etc/cron.d/naa-schedule" will exist.
+This cron entry will automatically execute the naa-script.sh based on the schedule set.
+If the schedule needs to be adjusted, the "/etc/cron.d/naa-schedule" file can be manually tuned.

 # Exclusions